vladventura/ambience/README.md

 ## Linux Initial Setup
 - Please make the script files prepended with "Ubuntu", inside of the scrips directory of the repo, [executable](https://linuxhint.com/make-a-file-executable-in-linux/).
-This is needed because we use external bash scripts to schedule and remove background changes.
+Is in the same folder as the executable.
+Also make sure they have executable premissions: `chmod +x scriptname`.
+We use external bash scripts to schedule and remove background changes.

 # Usage Instructions
 After everything is successfully installed and the initial setup is done, we're ready to start the project.